 Return to the Roots of “Christmas”

-Winter Solstice is the perfect opportunity.
-Since we all know that most Christmas traditions are based on European pagan roots, there’s a lot to work with by just scratching the surface.
-In short:
+Winter Solstice is the perfect opportunity to look waaaaay back to pre-Christian traditions.
+Since most Christmas traditions are based on European pagan roots, there’s a lot to work with by just scratching the surface.
+As you engage in the following activities, talk about the WHY’s:

 bringing evergreens into the home is a reminder that life is ongoing, even though most of the world looks barren (at least, it does here in the Northern Hemisphere)